appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 ```bash
 ./ac-self-hosted.sh -n "spacetech" check
 ```
-If everything is okay, then you should see service statuses as "running", "running (healthy)" or "exited (0)".

 You may also print the image hashes and script's version by using the below command.

 ```bash
 ./ac-self-hosted.sh -n "spacetech" version
 ```

 :::caution